psychopy/workshops/source/3days/buildingBetter.rst

 Easiest way is by hand at the start of the run for the participant.
 The steps are:

-- In Experiment Settings add a field for `group` (which will be A, B, C... for however many orders you need to create)
+- In Experiment Settings add a field for `group` (which will be A, B, C... for however many orders you need)
 - For the block loop use that value by calling `expInfo['group']` using one of the alternatives below::

 	$"block" + expInfo['group'] + ".xlsx"